 - • decide on the types of foods that will be served (Italian or international cuisine) and the types of alcoholic beverages available in your restaurant;

 - • establish a theme for the restaurant, in accordance with the menu provided;

 - • purchase the necessary kitchen equipment and the furniture for the restaurant;

 - • obtain the business permits that are required for this business activity.

 What are the legal requirements for selling alcohol in an Italian restaurant?

 As an Italian restaurant will most likely sell alcoholic beverages, it is necessary to know the legal requirements that are imposed in this case.
 In Italy, the local legislation distinguishes between alcoholic beverages (beverages that have an alcoholic content of minimum 1.2 degrees) and super-alcoholic beverages (beverages with a gradation higher than 21%).

-or in the case of any other similar type of business that sells alcoholic beverages to minors, the fine can increase up to EUR 2,582 or it can be punishable by detention, provided that the minor has an age below 16 years old, as stated by the Article 689 of the Italian Civil Code
+It is important to know that any business operator that sells alcoholic beverages is prohibited from selling such products to minors.
+In the case of Italian restaurants or in the case of any other similar type of business that sells alcoholic beverages to minors, the fine can increase up to EUR 2,582 or it can be punishable by detention, provided that the minor has an age below 16 years old, as stated by the Article 689 of the Italian Civil Code.

 What types of licenses does an Italian restaurant need?

 In most of the countries in which an investor will set up a restaurant, the local authorities will generally require the same types of permits and business licenses.
 For example, all restaurants should obtain a business license, which will allow the businessmen to legally perform their operations and our law firm in Italy can offer in-depth information regarding this subject.